Gaming companies raised a record $71B in 844 deals so far this year

 The first nine months

-The September update analyzes the first nine months of the year in terms of deal activity and volume across market segments (M&A, private placements, initial public offerings, and special purpose acquisition companies (SPACs, which are faster to complete than IPOs), and other public financings.
+The September update analyzes the first nine months of the year in terms of deal activity and volume across market segments — M&A, private placements, initial public offerings, and special purpose acquisition companies (SPACs, which are faster to complete than IPOs), and other public financings.
 It classifies M&A activity by volume and multiples, public market performance and valuations, and discusses the most active gaming buyers and VCs.

 The acquisitions have driven unprecedented consolidation across mobile, PC, and console sectors driven by major strategic companies (Embracer Group, Tencent, Epic, Stillfront, Take-Two, Zynga, EA, Sony, ByteDance, Facebook, Netmarble, Unity) as well as private equity firms (Carlyle, Bain, and Diversis).